IART Investors Have Opportunity To Lead Integra Lifesciences Holdings Corporation Securities Fraud Lawsuit

-(MENAFN- PR Newswire) BENSALEM, Pa., Sept.
-26, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Integra LifeSciences Holdings Corporation ("Integra" or the "Company") (NASDAQ: IART ).
+The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Integra LifeSciences Holdings Corporation ("Integra" or the "Company") (NASDAQ: IART ).

 Class Period: March 11, 2019 – May 22, 2023